sofa-framework/SofaPython3/stlib/README.md

 - __Advanced users__:
     - Create their own Prefabs from scratch or by extending the provided ones.
     - Enrich the library with new Prefabs and Parameters.

+## Available Parameters

+Each Prefab comes with a set of Parameters, these have been selected when the following criteria are met:
+- Data which corresponds to an intraseque property of the Prefab, required for its instantiation
+- Data which does not have a default value
+- Data which cannot be inferred
+- Data which are commun to all possible usage of the Prefab